earthboundkid/Watsuji-and-Aesthetics/2 Anthropology.md

 > [S]cience (_gakumon_ [学問][ja]) and inquiry (_toi_ [問い][ja]) are both the behavior of humans, not isolated observers.
 Science is a persistent relationship (_aidagara_ [間柄][ja]) of pursuit.
 The “thing” pursued subsists in common publicly within the relationships of human beings.
 That is, inquiry is fundamentally (_kompon-teki_ [根本的][ja]) “human inquiry.” […] A person could try to question a natural object in isolation from human connections alone in one’s study.
 However, should one do so, how could one escape the state of affairs that this is also in the final reckoning a human inquiry?
 When one discusses the question with another pursuer, one has already placed the inquiry into the human realm as a communal (_kyōdō_ [共同][ja]) inquiry.
 (WTZ 10:32)

-It should be clear to the reader how much more this applies in the case of aesthetics.
+It should be clear how much more this applies in the case of aesthetics.

 In spite of having made this brief argument for philosophical anthropology as first philosophy and human beings as communal, practical, and active, the reader should, I hope, retain a certain degree of skepticism about whether *any* approach to first philosophy can be ultimately satisfying.
 Perhaps even using the term “first philosophy” to explain the methodology in use here betrays too much of a foundationalist bias.
 Hence Watsuji's insistence that our method in “the study of ethics as the study of human beings” be a hermeneutic one is quite appropriate.
 While our investigation of aesthetics must begin by studying human beings as communal and ethical beings, it is not enough to try set forth initial “unhypothetical” first principles and proceed from there.
 Rather, we must continually revisit and refine our understanding as our investigation becomes deeper.